reinhart1010/nix/docs/en/common/docker.md

 Some subcommands such as `docker run` have their own usage documentation.
 More information: <https://docs.docker.com/engine/reference/commandline/cli/>.

-- List all docker containers (running and stopped):
+- List all Docker containers (running and stopped):

 `docker ps --all`